genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/01_server-setup/02_initial-application-install.md

 ### Application code

-The ZIP files will contain relative paths, so the extract path matters.
+The ZIP files contain relative paths, so the extract path matters.
 Therefore, either `chdir` to the correct directory, or use a command-line argument to unzip.

 ```shell
 installDir=$(date +%Y%m%d)